 Arthritis Research & Therapy 2013, 15:R44 doi:10.1186/ar4202Published: 20 March 2013

-Magnetic resonance imaging (MRI) is increasingly being used in clinical trials of rheumatoid arthritis (RA) because of its superiority over X-ray radiography (XR) in detecting and monitoring change in bone erosion, osteitis and synovitis.
+Magnetic resonance imaging (MRI) is increasingly being used in clinical trials of rheumatoid arthritis (RA) because of its superiority over x-ray radiography (XR) in detecting and monitoring change in bone erosion, osteitis and synovitis.
 However, in contrast to XR, the MRI scoring method that was used in most clinical trials did not include cartilage loss.
 This limitation has been an obstacle to accepting MRI as a potential alternative to XR in clinical trials.
 Cross-sectional studies have shown MRI to be sensitive for cartilage loss in the hands and wrist; although, longitudinal sensitivity to change has not yet been confirmed.
-In this study we examine the ability of MRI to monitor change in cartilage loss in patients with RA in a multi-site clinical trial setting.
+In this study we examined the ability of MRI to monitor change in cartilage loss in patients with RA in a multi-site clinical trial setting.

 Thirty-one active RA patients from a clinical trial (IMPRESS) who were randomized equally into treatment with either rituximab + methotrexate or placebo + methotrexate had MRI of the dominant hand/wrist at baseline, 12 weeks and 24 weeks at 3 clinical sites in the US.
 Twenty-seven of these patients also had XR of both hands/wrists and both feet at baseline and 24 weeks.
 One radiologist scored all XR images using the van der Heijde-modified Sharp method blinded to visit order.
 The same radiologist scored MR images for cartilage loss using a previously validated 9-point scale, and bone erosion using the Outcome Measures in Rheumatology Clinical Trials (OMERACT) RA MRI Score (RAMRIS) blinded to visit order and XR scores.
 Data from the two treatment arms were pooled for this analysis.